foxnewsnetwork/foxyam/README.markdown

 Tasks
 =
+Tuesday May 13
+- finalize negotiation into purchase order
++ after finalization of offer need contract and outgoing email thing
++ When new users make an account, automatically make a company contact info thing
++ merchant user registration path
++ purchase order line items
++ sales order mirror
++ purchase order and sales order into contract
++ workflow as anonymous user coming to site for first time to buy something
++ negotiation finalize deal

+Monday May 12
+## TODO

+## Thoughts

+Friday May 9
+- Nothing, just went to town

 Thursday May 8
 - clean out the db and rework a proper fixture system for testing (incoporated integration testing)
 - workflow for existing users to create listings and make offers done
-+ workflow as anonymous user coming to site for first time to buy something
-+ finalize negotiation into contract
-+ negotiation finalize deal

 Wednesday May 7
 - permission system (started out)